If you would like to speak to one of the Registry staff, the contact details are as follows:

 Reception Telephone: 020 7222 5381

-The Chancellor of the Diocese (the judge of the Diocesan Consistory Court) is His Hon.
+The Chancellor of the Diocese (the judge of the Diocesan Consistory Court) is The Revd.
+His Hon.
 Judge Mark Bishop, who can be contacted via the Registry’s contact details above.

 Registrar – Ian Blaney

 Ian Blaney is the Registrar to the Bishop of Lincoln and a notary public for ecclesiastical purposes.

 He is Registrar to the Bishop of Derby, Deputy Registrar of the Faculty Office of the Archbishop of Canterbury, Deputy Registrar of the Guildford Diocese, a Governor of St Mary’s Church of England Primary School, Hornsey, a member of the Hornsey St Mary and St George Parochial Church Council and a trustee of the Friends of the Church in China.
 Ian acts for a wide range of charitable organisations, with a particular focus on ecclesiastical and education law.
 His practice extends to:-

 – academies set up under the Academies Act 2010, particularly in the conversion of maintained schools to academies in relation to which he has been involved in over 100 projects;